eddeee888/base-app-monorepo/README.md

 #### Sharing commons

 To keep things simple, we do not share common components/functions/settings via published npm packages.
 Instead, `/common` serves as the place where commons live.
 When changes happen in source folders, they would get copied into target folders.
-Settings can be found and extended [here](./common/watcher.js#13-20).
+Settings can be found and extended [here](./common/watcher.js#L13-L20).
 To start, run the following:

 ```
-$ yarn ws common:watch
+$ bra ws common:watch
 ```

 #### Turn on the containers the first time